 Tip #1: Have A Clear And Easy-To-Replicate Message

 In the early 2000s, a people’s movement was brewing in Serbia against the government of the time.
 Eventually, this led to an all-out revolution called ‘Otpor!’
 Aimed at fighting institution control and corruption, think of this movement as a combination of the India Against Corruption movement and the Occupy Wall Street movement.
 However, there is one big difference between movement like India Against Corruption movement and the Occupy Wall Street movement and Serbia’s Otpor!
 While the other 2 were started off with random, sporadic voices, turning into mass rudderless protests full of white noise, Otpor! was well-planned and perfectly executed.
 They had a singular aim – to overthrow President Slobodan Milošević – and this aim never wavered.
 The also had a focussed agenda, using each pillar of power – media, bureaucracy, police, and military – to achieve their goals.
 They even drafted a manifesto with clear principles focussing on students, unity, tolerance, and nonviolent discipline.
-They published a manual, developed training courses and brought in activists from all over Serbia.
+They published a manual, developed training course and brought in activists from all over Serbia.
 Apart from being clear, it was also cheap, easy-to-replicate and low-risk tactics.

 Thousands of people joined the movement because they knew exactly what they were getting into and they were given a clear roadmap for execution.
 It was easy for them to simply follow this map and reap the benefits of a free Serbia than be unknown faces in a crowd, endlessly rallying for a distant aim.
-After it’s success, Otpor! inspired Kmara in Georgia, Pora in Ukraine and the April 6th movement in Egypt as well as Iran, Burma and Zimbabwe.
+After it’s success, Otpor! inspired Kmara in Georgia, Pora in Ukraine and the April 6th protests in Egypt as well as Iran, Burma and Zimbabwe.

 Tip #2: Be Relatable